6 Local Naming Parameters in the tnsnames.ora File

 TOKEN_LOCATION

-parameter is mandatory for Azure AD token-based authentication.
+parameter is mandatory for Azure token-based authentication.
 The database client gets the token from this location and sends it to the database server. -

 TOKEN_AUTH=OAUTH

 setting.
-Azure AD directly passes thedb-token
+Entra ID directly passes thedb-token

 as an attribute to the database client using the client API.
 When the client receives this request, the client sends it to the database server.In this case, you do no need to specify the